goncalo-oliveira/channels/README.md

 ## Web Sockets

 Support for web sockets is available through the `Faactory.Channels.WebSockets` package.
 It provides ASP.NET Core routing and middleware for easy integration with this library.
+Read more about it [here](README.websockets.md).